 Theremon learns from Sheerin 501 about the cycle of civilization and destruction, where cities are burned every two thousand and fifty years.
 They discuss the Theory of Universal Gravitation, Darkness, and Stars.
 They're interrupted by the late arrival of two more astronomers, who explain their recent experiment with recreating what they know of the night sky.
 Then they're interrupted again by a member of the Cult trying to sabotage their equipment.

 The eclipse begins, and the astronomers try to record every part of the event.
 While totality approaches, someone notices a smudge of darkness in the distance; it's the people from the nearest city, who likely have already started going insane.
-They barricade themselves against the invasion, but totality has arrived, making Beta completely eclipsed.
-The Stars come out; thirty thousand stars shine down on the people of Lagash, nearly ten times what we see on Earth.
-The characters Go Mad from the Revelation that they are insignificant.
+They barricade themselves against the invasion, but totality has arrived, making Beta completely eclipsed — and bringing a terrible cycle full circle, though not for any reasons that any of the characters could have anticipated...

-This story has been adapted into episodes of Dimension X, X Minus One, and Escape Pod; adapted into films in 1988 and 2000; and adapted into a novel co-written by Robert Silverberg.
+This story has been adapted into episodes of Dimension X (episode fifty), X Minus One (episode twenty-eight), and Escape Pod (episode 100); adapted into films in 1988 and 2000; and adapted into a novel co-written by Robert Silverberg.
 The setting of Lagash also appeared in a Crossover called "Maureen Birnbaum After Dark", by George Alec Effinger.
-The original story has been anthologized over forty times, and Isaac Asimov would include it in six of his collections; Nightfall And Other Stories (1969), The Best Of Isaac Asimov (1973), The Edge Of Tomorrow (1985), Other Worlds Of Isaac Asimov (1987), The Asimov Chronicles Fifty Years Of Isaac Asimov (1989), and The Complete Stories, Volume 1 (1990).
+The original story has been anthologized over forty times, and Isaac Asimov would include it in six of his collections; Nightfall and Other Stories (1969), The Best Of Isaac Asimov (1973), The Edge Of Tomorrow (1985), Other Worlds Of Isaac Asimov (1987), The Asimov Chronicles Fifty Years Of Isaac Asimov (1989), and The Complete Stories, Volume 1 (1990).